-- apply & expand upon what you have learned in geography major courses in a workplace. - use your workplace experience to develop a sense of possible career paths relative to your skills. - develop communication skills and professionalism, and navigate team environments - gain experience in a professional setting. - engage with professional development opportunities and communicate your credentials to potential employers. - recognize that workplaces have a code of conduct/ethics and reflect on the this code relative to daily life in the workplace
+- apply & expand upon what you have learned in geography major courses in a practical setting. - develop communication skills and professionalism, and navigate team environments - gain experience in a professional setting. - engage with professional development opportunities and communicate your credentials to potential employers.